 I appeared on CanadaAM, Canada’s top national morning show on Valentine’s Day.
 I have been a fan of the show for the 40 years it has come into Canadian homes.
 I am so blessed to have been invited to visit them to share my passion for Downton Abbey food.

-In honor of Valentine’s Day, I decided to show how quick and easy it is to pull together a Downton inspired meal for a loved one, namely afternoon tea party.
+In honour of Valentine’s Day, I decided to show how quick and easy it is to pull together a Downton-inspired meal for a loved one, namely an afternoon tea party.
 British cuisine has endured a great deal of bad press, but can proudly claim Afternoon Tea as their own.

-A simple meal of scones, tea sandwiches, sweets and tea, you can easily turn the meal into a Valentine’s Day treat.
-It is as simple as using a heart shaped cookie cutter.
-Perhaps there has been Valentine’s Day cookie baking for school and you already have a cookie cutter lying around.
-Make a few heart shaped sandwiches and treats and you are done.
+A simple meal of scones, tea sandwiches, sweets and tea, you can easily turn the meal into Valentine’s Day treat.
+It is as simple as using a heart-shaped cookie cutter.
+Perhaps there has been Valentine’s Day cookie baking for school and you already have a cookie-cutter lying around.
+Make a few heart-shaped sandwiches and treats and you are done.
 Once you get the hang of tea, check out my Online Guide to Afternoon Tea to host all of your friends.
-Not just for ladies anymore men are even doing business over tea in London, in lieu of lunch or cocktails.
+Not just for ladies any more men are even doing business over tea in London, in lieu of lunch or cocktails.

 You can’t eat Roses…or can you?

 Flowers are a traditional and safe gift to buy, but if you have left Valentine’s Day shopping until the last minute, it is probably too late.
 Lord D buys me roses at least once a month so he never has to buy them for me on Valentine’s Day to make up for all the times he didn’t.
 And much cheaper.
 So save your money for next month and buy flowers for no reason.

 Besides, you can’t eat roses.
 Well, if you are able to find an organic florist which can provide you with pesticide free roses, you can make rosewater and jam from the petals which you can use in baking.